Elements-Agency/benjaminjyoung/STEPS.md

 13. Upload to Patreon.
 14. Upload to Printful.
 15. Make Etsy product from Printful product.
+16. Share on Twitter.
-16. Post the Instagram post, the following day.
+17. Post the Instagram post, the following day.